JUNE 6TH – 9 MONTHS POST IRMA

 Facebook has a couple of informative groups – one which posts when businesses are back up and running and the other has postings of photos and comments from vacationers.

 The hotels are coming back too!
 The 5 star resorts are all working diligently to get open as soon as they can.
 I am hoping it will be in time for this coming season, but that may be too optimistic.
 A lot of the repaired villas are being used for long term rentals, since the market is hurting for places to rent.
 By October we should see these back in the weekly rental market.

 We are boat shopping!
 The process has begun and it’s fun.
 I will wait until after this Hurricane season before I purchase one and even then it will be dependent on the cruise ships and the volume of land vacationers making a return.

 The day sail business has taken a huge hit.
 My friends at Aristocat Charters are operational with a great new boat!
 If you are coming to the BVI and looking for an excursion, be sure to check them out.
 Jorn and Scott are ready and waiting to take you out!

 December 6th marked 90 days post Irma.
-Becoming displaced, losing my home, business and income is one of the hardest things I have ever had to come to terms with.
-Time moves painfully slowly and since leaving the devastation behind and knowing how lucky I am to have had that choice has been hard on the psyche.
 The Islanders need so much and are still living in terribly harsh conditions, with hundreds of people still living without the basic necessities; power, water and the roofs over their heads.
 Most people are unemployed since tourism was the largest employment opportunity.